pavelhoral/wrensec-docs/Java-Style-Guide.md

 > **Deviation Note:** This section of the style guide is more permissive than the same section in Google's Java Style Guide.
 Multiple variables can share the same definition if the variable names appear on separate lines.

 ##### 4.8.2.2 Declared when needed
-Local variables must **not** be habitually declared at the start of their containing block or block-like construct.
+Local variables should **not** be habitually declared at the start of their containing block or block-like construct.
 Instead, local variables should be declared close to the point they are first used (within reason), to minimize their scope.
 Local variable declarations should have initializers, or should be initialized immediately after declaration.

 One shortcoming of declaring local variables as they are needed, rather than at the top of a block, is that it can lead to longer methods.
 Consider that when variables are declared at the top, long methods would cause a developer to frequently have to scroll between the declaration of a variable and its use; that is not the case when variables are declared as they are needed.
 Nevertheless, strive to keep methods just as short and limited in complexity as you would if all variables _were_ declared at the start of the block.